Victorian Genealogy

 For burial or cremation records, contact the cemetery trust in question.
 Burial or cremation records may also be held by the local council, Public Record Office Victoria, National Library of Australia, State Library of Victoria, local libraries, the Genealogical Society of Victoria, Family History Connections (previously the Australian Institute of Genealogical Studies) and local genealogical societies.

-PUBLIC RECORD OFFICE VICTORIA - BURIAL REGISTERS
+PUBLIC RECORD OFFICE VICTORIA - BURIAL RECORDS

 This is a finding aid for burial records.